Volumes of Polytopes Without Triangulations: Vertex 4-Polytopes

-We can obtain infinitely many triangulations from (\ref{eq:CyclicPolytopeFace}) by allowing ourselves to introduce spurious boundaries as well as spurious vertices, by for example adding and subtracting $F^2_{127}$ where the boundary 7 is some new reference boundary and then simplifying using (\ref{eq:key4DIdentity}).
-However, we can also be more careful and introduce spurious boundaries in such a way that we can triangulate our space without introducing spurious vertices.
-This was done in \cite{ArkaniHamed:2010gg} for the bounding 3-polytope $P_2$ (both for the $n=6$ as well as general $n$ cases) as well as in four dimensions for the full $M_n^{NMHV}$ polytope.
-The procedure in \cite{ArkaniHamed:2010gg} relies heavily on geometric insight to ``chop up'' the various polytopes into simplices without introducing new vertices.
-Here, we focus solely on the $n=6$ bounding 3-polytope $P_2$ and recover the particular spurious-vertex-free triangulation obtained in \cite{ArkaniHamed:2010gg} in a purely algebraic fashion.
-In the process we allude to how this procedure can be generalized, thus reducing the problem of finding triangulations without spurious vertices to one of algorithmic algebra.\\ The general procedure is schematically as follows.
-We begin with a sum of $F_{...}$ objects denoting the physical vertices of the underlying polytope.
+The general procedure is schematically as follows.
+We begin with a sum of vertex objects denoting the physical vertices of the underlying polytope.
 Suppose there are $m$ such vertices.
-We pick one physical vertex arbitrarily---corresponding to a particular $F_{...}$ term---and ``triangulate it away'' by choosing three (in three dimensions) other $F_{...}$ objects whose subscripts share precisely two of the three labels of the original $F_{...}$.
+We pick one physical vertex arbitrarily---corresponding to a particular vertex object---and ``triangulate it away'' by choosing three (in three dimensions) other vertex objects whose subscripts share precisely two of the three labels of the original vertex object.
 This corresponds to picking a total of four non-coplanar vertices, with the initially chosen vertex being connected by edges of the underlying polytope to the other three vertices.
-We then (if necessary) define the plane through these latter three vertices, add the volume of the simplex defined by this (possibly new) plane and the four vertices we have chosen, and write out the remaining $F_{...}$ terms.
-As we will see by example, this gives the original volume of the polytope with $m$ physical vertices as the sum of a simplex (with only physical vertices) and a polytope with $m-1$ physical vertices\footnote{That is, unless this region of the polytope is ``wrapped around'' more than once, but for such cases one simply repeats this part of the procedure until the dependence on the initially chosen vertex is manifestly gone.}, in general depending on the plane just defined.
-The triangulation that one is left with is not unique as there are many arbitrary choices made along the way (as in, for example, which vertex to ``triangulate away'' at any given step), but it will be guaranteed to have no spurious vertices.
-Let us see how this works via an example. \\ Focusing on the bounding 3-polytope $P_2$ of $M_6^{NMHV}$, we suppress the $2$ sub/superscript and simply note that all of the following takes place within the three-dimensional restriction to the boundary $Z_2^{\alpha}$.
+We then introduce the plane through these latter three vertices into our list of boundaries, add the volume of the simplex defined by this (possibly new) plane and the four vertices we have chosen, and write out the remaining $F_{...}$ terms.
+As we will see by example, this gives the original volume of the polytope with $m$ physical vertices as the sum of a simplex (with only physical vertices) and a polytope with $m-1$ physical vertices, in general depending on the plane just introduced.
+The triangulation that one is left with after this procedure is not unique as there are many arbitrary choices made along the way (as in, for example, which vertex to ``triangulate away'' at any given step), but it will be guaranteed to have no spurious vertices.
+Let us see how this works via an example. \\ Focusing on the boundary 3-polytope $P_2$ of $M_6^{NMHV}$, we suppress the $2$ superscript on the vertex objects and simply note that all of the following takes place within the three-dimensional restriction to the boundary plane defined by $Z_2^{\alpha}$.
 From (\ref{eq:CyclicPolytopeFace}) we can arbitrarily choose to first triangulate away the vertex $\{1,3,6\}$.
 We also see that $\{1,3,4\}, \{1,5,6\},$ and $\{3,5,6\}$ are all physical vertices sharing precisely two labels with $F_{136}$.
 Accordingly, we define the plane $P_1^{\alpha}$ to be the plane through these three vertices: